circadianmentalhealth/circadian-data-standards/README - Templates/2- Studied Subject - Human/2- Multi-Method Data Collection/README- Mixed Methods (Interview + Laboratory Sample).md

 - **Summary/Abstract**
   Describe the purpose of the dataset and the devices used
-  > for example: This dataset includes both self-reported survey responses and objective data collected through wearable device trackers.
-The study investigates the relationship between subjective and objective measures of sleep, physical activity, and mental health outcomes.
+  > for example: This dataset includes qualitative data from participant interviews alongside biological samples collected in a laboratory setting.
+The study explores relationships between subjective experiences and objective physiological markers related to sleep, circadian rhythms, and mental health.

 - **Purpose/Objective**
   Explain the purpose, aims, objective of your project and from this datasets.
-  > For Example: The dataset was created to examine the correlation between self-reported behaviors and physiological data collected via wearable devices.
-It aims to improve the accuracy of self-reported measures and enhance research in circadian rhythms and mental health.
+  > For Example: The dataset was created to examine the correlation between self-reported behaviors, emotional states, and physiological biomarkers.
+It aims to bridge qualitative narratives with biological evidence for improved understanding of mental health and circadian research.

 - **Title of Dataset**
   Provide the dataset title
-  > For example: "Survey and Wearable Device Tracker Dataset for Sleep and Mental Health, 2023"
+  > For example: "Interview and Laboratory Sample Dataset for Sleep and Mental Health, 2023"

 - **Author(s)/Contributor(s)**
   [Name], [Affiliation], [Email]